aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/managing-task-costs/_index.md

 {{% /alert %}}
 ## **Working with Task Cost**
-The [Task](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Task) class exposes a number of properties for working with task cost:
+The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) class exposes several properties for working with task cost:

 - COST: a task's projected or scheduled cost (double).
 - BCWP: the budgeted cost of the work performed to date (double).